 Athough there is great artistry in creating generative music, for a listener there is no "meaning" in what is created.

-We found that using "inmo" as a term gave us a new found freedom to think again about "meaning" and how we might be able to somehow link that in to the output.
-So it was we decided to make user input, in the form of text, a deterministic seed for creating melodies that could be blended/wrapped with inmo music.
-This user content, as it is directly linked to the music created imbues the music, for a listener, with some meaning and context.
+We found that using "InMo" as a term gave us a new found freedom to think again about "meaning" and how we might be able to somehow link that in to the output.
+To that end we had started playing around with Text to Music.
+This is a technique where user input, in the form of text, can be used to generate a deterministic seed for creating melodies that can imbue the InMo Music, for a listener, with some meaning and context.